Free Suicide Prevention and Intervention Training Across Wyoming

 Training for Wyoming Residents

-All Wyoming PROSPER trainings are free to Wyoming residents as part of Governor Gordon’s Wy We Care initiative, supporting statewide mental health and suicide prevention efforts.
+All Wyoming PROSPER trainings are free to Wyoming residents as part of Governor Gordon’s WY We Care initiative, supporting statewide mental health and suicide prevention efforts.

 90-Minute Online Training – For Wyoming Residents